Pennsylvania League

-The Pennsylvania League was a six–team Independent level baseball minor league that played in the 1903 and 1904 seasons.
-The Pennsylvania League featured franchises based exclusively in Pennsylvania.
+The Pennsylvania League was a six–team Independent level minor league baseball league that played in the 1903 and 1904 seasons.
+As reflected in the league name, the Pennsylvania League featured franchises based exclusively in Pennsylvania.
 The Pennsylvania League permanently folded after the 1904 season.

 History

 The Pennsylvania League formed as Independent level minor league that played in 1903.
 The 1903 member teams, standings and statistics are unknown.

 The 1904 Pennsylvania League continued play as a six–team Independent league.
 The Pennsylvania League hosted franchises based in Carlisle, Pennsylvania, Chester, Pennsylvania, Coatesville, Pennsylvania, Johnstown, Pennsylvania (Johnstown Johnnies), Oxford, Pennsylvania and Pottstown, Pennsylvania.
 Team records and statistics of the 1904 league are unknown.

 The Pennsylvania League permanently folded after the 1904 season.